jlaua2/CS351--Group-12/README.md

 **Q1: What database are you using for your project (SQLite, PostgreSQL, noSQL, MongoDB,...), and why do you choose it?**

-We will be usiing SQLite as we are more comfortable using this after taking CS341.
-Also if we end up using API we may not have to use SQL for all the data.
+We will use SQLite for development since we are familiar with it from CS341.
+Our database will store user accounts, cached API results, and product search history.
+While APIs provide much of the data, the database ensures quick access to frequently used information.
+For scability, we may later migrate to PostgreSQL.

 **Q2: How will database be helpful to your project?
 How will you design your database to support your application features?**

 Databases will be helpful for our project because it will help store all of the data so we can half quick access to it.
-However if we end up using alot of API's from stores we might not need databases.
+However if we end up using a lot of API's from stores we might not need databases.

 ## Third-Party API Integration